garves44/w2c-portfolio/README.md

 # Week-Two-Challenge-Portfolio

-Portfolio for Jeremy C. Collins week two challenge to make a responsive portfolio.
+Portfolio for Jeremy C. Collins.
+This is my week two challenge to make a responsive portfolio.
 This portfolio features an about me page, portfolio page, and a contact page.

 ### Known Bugs
 * The email form on the contact page does not actually work on [https://garves44.github.io/w2c-portfolio/contact.html](https://garves44.github.io/w2c-portfolio/contact.html)